myzlab/k-search-v2-docs/docs/select-statement/clauses/where/introduction.md

 Parameters: None

 Note that in the second example, when the value passed to the condition is null, the SELECT statement does not stop being generated, it only results in this condition being omitted.
-Please use this **_KSearch_** feature with great caution.
+Please use this <K/> feature with great caution.

 ### 2. Insurance against null conditions